3DFin/grid-graph/README.md

  - `adj_vertices` - array of length _E_, indicating for each edge, its ending
     vertex

-Vertices of the grid are indexed in column-major order, that is consecutive vertices along the first dimension gets consecutive indices, then consecutive columns, and so on along further dimensions.
+Vertices of the grid are indexed in _column-major_ order, that is indices increase first along the first dimension specified in the 'shape' array (in the usual convention in 2D, this corresponds to columns), and then along the second dimension, and so on up to the last dimension.
+Indexing in _row-major_ order (indices increase first along the last dimension and so on up to the first) can be obtained by simply reverting the order of the grid dimensions in the shape array (in 2D, this amounts to transposition).

 Work possibly in parallel with OpenMP API

 ### Directory tree
     .
     ├── include/      C++ headers, with some doc
     ├── octave/       GNU Octave or Matlab code
+    │   ├── doc/      some documentation
     │   └── mex/      MEX C++ interfaces
+    ├── python/       Python code
+    │   └── cpython/  C Python interface
     └── src/          C++ sources

+### C++ documentation
+Requires `C++11`.
+Be sure to have OpenMP enabled with your compiler to enjoy parallelization.
+Note that, as of 2020, MSVC still does not support OpenMP 3.0 (published in 2008); consider switching to a decent compiler.

+The C++ classes are documented within the corresponding headers in `include/`.
+### Python extension module for extracting shapefile format polygons
+Requires `numpy` package.
+See the script `setup.py` for compiling the module with `distutils`; on UNIX systems, it can be directly interpreted as `python setup.py build_ext`.
+Compatible with Python 2 and Python 3.

+Once compiled, see the documentation with the `help()` python utility.

+### GNU Octave or Matlab
-See `octave/compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter.
+See the script `compile_mex.m` for typical compilation commands; it can be run directly from the GNU Octave interpreter, but Matlab users must set compilation flags directly on the command line `CXXFLAGS = ...` and `LDFLAGS = ...`.

+Extensive documention of the MEX interfaces can be found within dedicated `.m` files in `octave/doc/`.

 ### References and license
 This software is under the GPLv3 license.

-Hugo Raguet 2019
+Hugo Raguet 2019, 2020